Rockies end 12-game slide to LA, beat Dodgers 13-9

 Trailing 5-2 after Verdugo’s two-run homer in the fourth, the Rockies broke through for their biggest inning of the season in their half of the fifth, scoring eight times, including a pair of unearned runs off three Los Angeles errors.

+“It was really a sloppy game, a lot of mistakes over the middle of the plate,” Dodgers manager Dave Roberts said.
+“That fifth inning for us, obviously the worst inning we’ve played all year, kicking it around.
+Joe (Kelly) threw the ball really well and had nothing to show for it.
+Very uncharacteristic for our guys.”

-Valaika, batting for starter Antonio Senzatela, snapped a 0-for-30 slump with his first home run of the season, a two-run drive off Hyun-Jin Ryu.
+Valaika, batting for starter Antonio Senzatela, hit his first home run of the season, a two-run drive off Hyun-Jin Ryu.
 It was the fifth career pinch homer for Valaika and his first since Sept.
 17, 2017.

 Valaika added a pinch single in his second at-bat of the inning, in which Colorado sent 13 men to the plate.
-Ian Desmond doubled and Daniel Murphy singled to drive in runs and Dahl’s two-run homer chased Ryu.
+Ian Desmond doubled and Murphy singled to drive in runs and Dahl’s two-run homer chased Ryu.

+“The fifth inning, I couldn’t get through it.
+I just couldn’t stop the bleeding and it led to a bad inning,” said Ryu, speaking through an interpreter.

 Successive errors, on a throw to second and a fielding misplay, by first baseman Murphy opened the door to three unearned runs by the Dodgers in the top of the first.
 Arenado connected for his 20th home run of the season after Charlie Blackmon singled to start the Rockies’ first to get Colorado within a run.